yangwei-nwpu/The-rank-one-quadratic-assignment-problem/readme.txt

 The format of each best solution file is organized as follows:

-line 1: the objective function value of the best solution line 3: a permutation of 1, 2, ...,n to represent the best solution obtained by solving this instance.
+line 1: the objective function value of the best solution line 3: a permutation of 1, 2, ..., n to represent the best solution obtained by solving this instance.